-Your first course of action when someone is stealing from you should be to get in touch with the offender and politely ask him or her to either stop using the content, or credit you appropriately.
+Your first course of action when someone is stealing from you should be to get in touch with the offender.
+Politely ask him or her to either stop using the content, or credit you appropriately.
 There’s no need to make threats in your initial correspondence.
-Just say who you are and why you want the work to be taken down, then wait for a response.
-Ideally, the person will comply, and the situation will be in the past.
+Just say who you are and why you want the work to be taken down.
+Wait for a response.
+Ideally, the person will comply..

 Apply Pressure Only When Necessary

 You may also encounter people who rip off your designs and use them in their portfolios.
 That’s understandably frustrating.Force yourself to stay calm and level-headed, only resorting to making a threat of further action if a person is unwilling to stop using your content after you’ve made a request for him or her to do so.

 If you’re dealing with a case where a design thief is making money from your work, you’ve entered into more serious territory.
 Once you’ve targeted the culprit and verified the content was definitely stolen, start by sending a cease and desist letter.
 It’s also a good idea to get legal counsel, because the matter may progress into a court case.

 Ask for Pirated Content to Be Taken Down